hkattt/fast-paint-texture/README.md

 Use the following scripts in the *root directory* for simple usage.
 * `scripts/make.sh`: Builds the project
-* `scripts/run.sh image.png`: Runs the program on `imgs/image.png` and saves the output as `out/paint-image.png`
+* `scripts/run.sh image.png`: Runs the program on `imgs/image.png` and saves the output as `paint/paint-image.png` and `height/height-image.png`
-* `scripts/make-run.sh image.png`: Builds and runs the program on `imgs/image.png` and saves the output as `out/paint-image.png`
+* `scripts/make-run.sh image.png`: Builds and runs the program on `imgs/image.png` and saves the output as `paint/paint-image.png` and `height/height-image.png`
 * `scripts/clean.sh`: Removes the created build files